494 Visa – Skilled Employer Sponsored Regional (Provisional) Subclass 494

 - Can I apply for this visa if my employer is located in Melbourne?

-- If the postcode is considered as a regional area, then yes, you can apply for this 494 visa.
+- If the postcode is considered a regional area, then yes, you can apply for this 494 visa.

 - What if my work experience is less than 3 years, can I apply for this visa?

 - Yes, it is.
-You must have at least Competent English in order to be granted with this visa.
+You must have at least Competent English in order to be granted this visa.

 - Can I bring my family with this visa?